Skip to content

 Professionals use assessments and appraisals to determine the value of a property for different purposes.
 Tax auditors in South Dakota use assessments to value property to set tax rates.
 These rates don't always match the fair market value.

-Privacy and Property Records
+Maintaining and Amending South Dakota Property Records

 Most property records are public, meaning they cannot be kept private.
 Private land sales are still recorded with the county register of deeds, and anyone can find out about them.
 When you buy property in South Dakota, your name and address appear in public property records.